Quantum phases of two-dimensional $\mathbb{Z}_2$ gauge theory coupled to single-component fermion matter: Conclusions and outlook

 One important aspect that was not addressed in this paper is the nature of spontaneous symmetry breaking of the global $U(1)$ particle number symmetry in this model.
 At $h>0$ the Ising gauge field mediates attraction between fermions which should result in Cooper pairing.
 Given that the fermionic matter is single-component, we naturally anticipate $p$-wave orbital pair superfluid to be formed in some region of the phase diagram.
 Is the non-chiral $p_x/ p_y$ or the time-reversal breaking chiral $p_x+ip_y$ order is preferred?
 The clustering phenomenon found in this paper in the limit $h\to\infty$ is expected to inhibit condensation of $p$-wave Cooper pairs.
 How does clustering destroy pair superfluidity?
 The answers to all these interesting questions are hidden in expectation values and correlation functions of the dimer operators $b^\dagger_{\mathbf{r}, \eta}= c^\dagger_{\mathbf{r}} \sigma_{\mathbf{r},\eta} c^\dagger_{\mathbf{r}+\eta}$ with $\eta= \hat x, \hat y$.
 Numerical simulations that we have undertaken so far are too anisotropic to draw definite conclusions about the nature of the superfluid order in the two-dimensional thermodynamic limit.

 The fate of $p$-wave superfluidity in the two-dimensional thermodynamic limit could be clarified by finding and implementing more efficient ways of simulating this lattice gauge theory.
 It is an open question whether this model can be investigated with a sign-problem-free quantum Monte Carlo method.
 As an alternative, it would be exciting to study this problem with two-dimensional tensor networks, for example using the iPEPS algorithm \cite{PhysRevLett.101.250602, orus2014practical, Cirac:2020obd}.
 Experimentally, extensions of the Floquet-engineering schemes developed in \cite{Barbiero2018, Schweizer2019, Gorg2019} to two-dimensional lattices are desirable and can shed fresh light on this rich model, for a recent proposal see also \cite{wei2020floquet}.
 Finally, digital simulations of lattice gauge theories with quantum computers become nowadays reality \cite{banuls2019simulating, banuls2020review}, so they presents an exciting frontier for studies of this lattice gauge theory.
+For the simulation of the pure $\Zt$ gauge theory a concrete circuit-based digital quantum adiabatic algorithm has already been proposed and tested on a classical computer in \cite{cui2020circuit}.

 In this problem the fermion parity symmetry is completely eliminated by gauging in the bulk of the system, but survives as a global symmetry in the presence of a boundary, where it acts onsite.
 Remarkably, despite being manifest only near the boundary, such a symmetry can enrich our understanding of the bulk quantum phases \cite{borla2020gauging, Higgs}.
 It would be useful to work out how this boundary symmetry acts in this model and study its interplay with other global symmetries of the problem.